 Configuring Sites and Home Sites

-By default, a Horizon pod on a VMware SDDC-based platform is placed in monitored state.
+By default, a Horizon pod (based on Horizon Connection Server technology) is placed in monitored state.
 When you change a pod from monitored to managed state to support the creation of assignments, you are prompted to associate the pod with a new or existing site.

 You can also associate a user or a group of users with a specific site, called a home site.